TOPIC: What Is The Best Workout To Increase Speed And Agility?

 If you happen to hit that successfully back, seeing that you are a few feet from the net, they might force you to go all the way back by hitting the ball hard to the back of the court.

-As you can see, while playing in the defensive position, it is very important to be fast and agile so that your opponent doesn't get a quick and easy score over you.
+As you can see, while playing in the defensive position, it is important to be fast and agile so your opponent doesn't get a quick and easy score over you.
 It's a sport where you are required to protect a large portion of the court all by yourself, and with the fact that your opponent can change the pace of the sport anytime he or she wants, it makes it even more important to develop speed in your game.

 Track: